 My Saint Michael's education in mathematics helped me when I was teaching high school classes at a different school, but as for 8th grade I had to go back and re-learn some things.
 Saint Michael's did prepare me for tutoring other entry-level college students with their calculus work, as well as teaching students trigonometry in high school.
 However, what it really did was prepare me for my graduate work; I was fully prepared based on the education I received at Saint Michaels for the time and work one has to put into a graduate degree in order to excel.

 Thomas Raymond '08

 I teach at Gilford High School in the Lakes Region of New Hampshire.
-The student body overall is wonderful, and I have a great group of colleagues.
-The math department is very collaborative and full of some amazing people.
+The students are great, and I work with some wonderful, collaborative colleagues.

-My Saint Michael's math education has helped me for my career as a teacher because it has given me the knowledge and background to be able to teach a wide range classes, from algebra all the way through calculus.
+My Saint Michael's math education has helped me with my teaching career because it has given me the knowledge and confidence to be able to teach a wide range classes, from Algebra all the way to Calculus.

 Sarah Hamilton '07